-The manufacturer of any adhesive products, adhesive bonding primers, adhesive primers, or sealant products, sealant primers, or any other primer subject to this rule shall display the include a designation of the maximum reactive organic compound or volatile organic compound content as supplied, expressed in grams per liter or pounds per gallon excluding water and exempt compounds determined by from the appropriate test method, on labels or containersand data sheets.
-This designation shall display include recommendations regarding thinning, reducing, or mixing with any other reactive organic compound-or volatile organic compound content.
+The manufacturer of any adhesive products or sealant products subject to this rule shall include a designation of the maximum reactive organic compound or volatile organic compound content as supplied, expressed in grams per liter or pounds per gallon excluding water and exempt compounds from the appropriate test method, on labels and data sheets.
+This designation shall include recommendations regarding thinning, reducing, or mixing with any other reactive organic compound- or volatile organic compound-containing material.
 This information shall include the maximum reactive organic compound or volatile organic compound content on an as-applied basis when used in accordance with the manufacturer's recommendations.